12 December 2021

 All High and Critical Smart Contract bug reports require a PoC in order to be considered for a reward.
 Explanations and statements are not accepted as PoC and code is required.

 Critical smart contract vulnerabilities are capped at 10% of economic damage, primarily taking into consideration funds at risk, but also PR and branding aspects, at the discretion of the team.
-However, there is a minimum reward of ALEX 50 000.
-Additionally, the maximum reward is capped at 500 000 ALEX, even if 10% of the damage in USD equivalent is greater than the USD equivalent of 500 000 ALEX.
+However, there is a minimum reward of USD 20 000 paid in ALEX.
+Additionally, the maximum reward is capped at USD 100 000) paid in ALEX, even if 10% of the damage in USD equivalent is greater than the USD 100 000.

 The following vulnerabilities are not eligible for a reward:

 ALEX requires KYC to be done for all bug bounty hunters submitting a report and wanting a reward.
-The information needed are Name, Email address, Residential address, Nationality, Stacks wallet address, Identity Proof (Passport, / Driving License / National ID) and Address Proof (Utility Bill / Bank Statement).
+The information needed are Name, Email address, Stacks wallet address, and Identity Proof (Passport, / Driving License / National ID).
 The collection of this information will be done by the ALEX team.

-Payouts are handled by the ALEX team directly and are denominated in ALEX.
+Payouts are handled by the ALEX team directly.
 Payouts are done in ALEX.

 Smart Contract